rzVance/rzv3-CS388-001/IndividualProject4/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Making the details page and the intent
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2024] [Rodney Vance]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.